Manoj-Karthick/hello-world/README.md

 I have created new branch called readme-edit

 - In this branch I'm going to make changes to readme file and commit the changes
-- After commiting changes, I'm going to create pull request and merge these changes into min branch.
+- After commiting changes, I'm going to create pull request and merge these changes into main branch.

 So for undertstood
 1. Creation of repository